cvalenzuela/Mappa/README.md

     - `Tangram`
     - `Leaflet`

-Alternatively, you can add any maps provider library manually.
+Alternatively, you can add any maps provider libraries manually.
 Just add an `id` with the name of the library to the script tag:
 ```html
   <script id="Leaflet" src="https://unpkg.com/leaflet@1.1.0/dist/leaflet.js"></script>
   <link rel="stylesheet" href="https://unpkg.com/leaflet@1.1.0/dist/leaflet.css">